toolleeo/cli-apps/README.md

 Password management belongs to the command line, deep into the Unix heartland, the shell.
 Titan is written in C and is available under the MIT license.

+References
+* [A Command line Password Manager For Linux](https://www.ostechnix.com/titan-command-line-password-manager-linux/) (rev. 2017-07-10) - There are plethora of GUI based password managers.
+A quick google search will lead you to pick one suitable for you.
+But the command line password managers are very few.
+The one today we talk about is Titan.
+It is written using C programming language.
+It uses SQlite.

 ## <a name="system"></a>System tools

 #### [conspy](http://conspy.sourceforge.net/)